CS2103JAN2017-W15-B2/main/src/test/data/ManualTesting/TestScript.md

 #### Results
 Result box will tell you that you've got the wrong command format, since only positive integers can follow the `select` command.

->You've got the wrong command format!
+>You've got the wrong command format!<br>

->select: Selects the task identified by the index number used in the last task listing.
+>select: Selects the task identified by the index number used in the last task listing.<br>

->Parameters: INDEX (must be a positive integer)
+>Parameters: INDEX (must be a positive integer)<br>
 >Example: select 1

 ## 6. Listing tasks